PyConPL/Book/2015/presentations/import_deep_dive/text.md

 directories will cancel the magic.
 Any directory with `__init__` is a regular package, its `__init__`-less siblings are ignored.

-Long before namespace packages were added to core Python, `setuptools` contained [an utility](https://pythonhosted.org/setuptools/setuptools.html#namespace-packages) to declare namespaces manually and explicitly.
+Long before namespace packages were added to CPython, `setuptools` contained [an utility](https://pythonhosted.org/setuptools/setuptools.html#namespace-packages) to declare namespaces manually and explicitly.
 Of course, this still works – and if you need to support Python 2,